 Meanings in Names

-For nostalgia's sake, I thought I'd share some snapshots of my BA Fashion portfolio, named Maverick Musing, all the garments were made from dead-stock fabrics or upcycled garments.
-In light of the recent awakening to the systemic racism and issues with inequality faced all over the world, I have been reading, learning, listening, debating, unlearning, writing, sharing, not sharing and mainly, I have been staying positive, I hope you have too.
+For nostalgia's sake, I thought I'd share some snapshots of my BA Fashion portfolio.
+Named Maverick Musing, all the garments were made from dead-stock fabrics or upcycled garments.
+In light of the recent awakening to the systemic racism and issues with inequality faced all over the world, I have been reading, learning, listening, debating, unlearning, writing, sharing and not sharing.
+I have mainly been staying positive and I hope you have too.
 Looking back at this work recently made me remember, how keen I am on expressing myself as a young, gifted and black woman, and that there is a huge of community of supportive, talented like minds.
 Special thanks to all the wonderful creatives that helped me with the below photoshoot, especially Creative Director Darryl Daniel.